SRombauts/UEPlasticPlugin/README.md

 ### Known issues
  - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
- - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
+ - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Unity Version Control GUI
  - Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
 (UnrealEdSrv.cpp) that does nothing when clicked!
  - Bug: the Editor does not handle visual diff for renamed/moved assets